After the ceremony, participants went up onto the rooftop to observe the solar power generation system in action.

-For further CO2 emissions reduction, RMT installed a rooftop solar power generation system (35,600kWh/year) in 2014, chiller replaced with a highly efficient one, and old LED or fluorescent lamp replaced with a new highly efficient LED lamp in such manufacturing area and warehouse, etc.
+For further CO2 emissions reduction, RMT installed a rooftop solar power generation system (35,600kWh/year) in 2015, metal halide lamp replaced with LED lamp in such manufacturing area and warehouse with high ceilings, and conducted regular leak-detection programme for compressed air, etc.

 RMT established a cross-functional Environmental Committee, to set a target for each department and share the progress regularly.

-Using these facilities, RMT will be able to reduce its CO2 emissions by 230 tons and its electricity costs by 15.5 million yen per year.
-The CO2 reduction is approximately 9% reduction of annual CO2 emissions at RMT.
+Implementing these activities, RMT reduced its CO2 emissions by 1,320 tons and its electricity costs by 31 million yen (or 294 thousand dollars) per year.
+The CO2 reduction is approximately 15% reduction of annual CO2 emissions at RMT.